-Samsung Galaxy S23 Ultra in review: Finally with Snapdragon Proprocessor
+Samsung Galaxy S23 Ultra in review: Finally with Snapdragon processor

-The Galaxy S22 Ultra was a very good smartphone, but unfortunately it never managed to 100 Procent convince, because due to the in-house Exynos-Prozessors, the battery life and the performance were simply too bad for me.
-The South Korean manufacturer would like to have fixed exactly these points with the Samsung Galaxy S23 Ultra.
+The Galaxy S22 Ultra was a very good smartphone, but unfortunately it never convinced me 100 percent because the battery life and performance were simply too poor for me due to the in-house Exynos processor.
+These are exactly the points that the South Korean manufacturer wants to address with the Samsung Galaxy S23 Ultra.

 For a recommended retail price of 1.399 euros, customers can finally get the current topproprocessor from Qualcomm, which was previously only available outside of Europe for the S series.
 Together with the 5.000 mAh battery, a significantly better battery life should be achieved.
 You can read in this (short) test report whether this is really the case.